JamesOcean/PyGame/README.md

 # PyGame
+James Ocean Gearhart

-trying to learn python and make a game
+Trying to learn python and make a game